 Slovenian betting sites were addressed in an update to the 1995 law but the government does not issue licenses to operators.
 This is supposed to change at some point in 2017 when new legislation is finalized.
 For now, customers may visit foreign gaming sites to play casino games and bet on sports.

-Like many countries, online gambling is neither legal nor illegal in Slovenia.
-No organizations may set up shop inside Slovenia, but there are no laws preventing citizens from visiting sites hosted in other countries.
+Like many countries, online gambling in Slovenia is neither legal nor illegal.
+No organizations may set up shop inside Slovenia, but there are no laws preventing citizens from visiting online betting sites hosted in other countries.
 However, new laws expected to take effect in 2017 will soon allow for the licensure of online casino and poker sites.

-Online gambling is not encouraged in Slovenia but the government makes no real effort to prohibit citizens from visiting offshore casino sites.
+Online gambling in Slovenia is not encouraged but the government makes no real effort to prohibit citizens from visiting offshore gambling sites.
 There are no laws that criminalize the act of betting online.
 If you’re interested in playing real money games from the comfort of home, feel free to do so.
 Criminal law has nothing to say on the matter.

 What you should be wary of is the quality of online gambling sites.
 Hundreds of real money betting sites operate from all parts of the world.
 Some of these sites are completely safe and professional while others are outright scams.
 It pays to exercise caution when choosing where you play.